saraso2014/identifying-utility-outages/README.md

 ## Executive Summary:
-- Two sentences on EDA (Dereje) and Methodology (Sara)
+- Two sentences on EDA (Dereje) and Methodology (Sara) We were able to obtain the data by using a
 - Two sentences on Feature Engineering and Visualization (Eric)
 - Two sentences on Conclusions and Recommendations (Eric, Dereje, Sara)